lizygeogy/docs/docs/appbackplane.md

 Application backplane is created based on the following modules that are included in the DAG of the fraud applications.

 - **Output Module**
-This module is in the application that must be connected to the application backplane.
+This module is in the application that must send outcomes to the application backplane.
 - **Input Module**
 This module is in the application that must listen to an application backplane.